We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-Diamond Cut grade indicates the quality of a diamond’s angles, proportions, symmetrical facets, brilliance, fire, scintillation and finishing details.
+Diamond cut indicates the quality of a diamond’s angles, proportions, symmetrical facets, brilliance, fire, scintillation and finishing details.

-Cut is graded differently by the AGS than other labs like the GIA.
+Cut is graded differently by the AGS and GIA.
 The AGS assigns a number along with a descriptive word grading.

-The AGS Cut Scale is as follows from 0 to 9, 0 being Ideal and 10 meaning Poor:
+The AGS cut scale is as follows from grade 0 to 9, 0 being ideal and 10 meaning poor:

 It’s important to know that a top designation, like Excellent, doesn’t always indicate an outstanding diamond.
 Almost 55% of diamonds sold online are graded as Excellent cuts.
-Some are mediocre, while others are stunning like this 1.5 Carat Round Brilliant from James Allen.
+Some are mediocre, while others are stunning like this 1.50 carat round brilliant from James Allen.

 Because Cut is critical to a diamond’s beauty, it’s necessary to review Cut quality and ask for an expert’s opinion.

-Color grade determines how white or colorless a diamond is.
-AGS grades diamonds on the following Color scale, from 0 to 10 (with 0 being the most colorless and 10 denoting noticeable yellow or brown tint).
+Diamond color grading determines how white or colorless a diamond is.
+AGS grades diamonds on the following color scale, from 0 to 10 (with 0 being the most colorless and 10 denoting noticeable yellow or brown tint).